ArazAbishov/abishov.github.io/_posts/2021-06-06-android-studio-on-ipad.markdown

   -qemu -enable-kvm
 ```

 If you encounter an error saying that the current user does not have permission to use KVM, run the following command: `sudo gpasswd -a $USER kvm`.
 You will need to restart the SSH session for the changes to become active.
-Re-run the emulator command above and now you should see the emulator logs:
+Re-run the emulator command above, and now you should see the emulator logs:

 ```bash
 ...